17 Reasons Women Make Great Leaders

 “Women lead by example, and in so many cases, women have climbed the ladder so they have experienced a variety of roles before they get to the leadership ones.
 Experience is key.”

-– Harriet Taub, Executive Director, Materials for the Arts
+– Harriet Taub, Consultant for Nonprofits

 16. They Make Their Jobs Look Effortless

 “I believe women make phenomenal leaders because they are experts at making the impossible seem possible.
-And sometimes on a good day they even make it look effortless.
+And sometimes, on a good day, they even make it look effortless.
 Women are pragmatic, resilient and usually able to maneuver tricky situations with grace.
 Their perspectives are borne out of a mix of trial by fire and sheer fortitude.
 They look at the world with bravery and are able to piece together the world around them like a complex puzzle.”

 – Jody Clower, Founder and CEO, Nestiny